 Addiction treatment options

-Based upon the results of discussions with a patient, a tailored treatment program can be put together, designed to tackle the addiction and any underlying conditions.
+Based upon the results of discussions with a patient, a tailored treatment programme can be put together, designed to tackle the addiction, withdrawal and any underlying conditions.
 The options may include:

-- Day therapy – a step-down program from residential rehab, where the triggers for addiction can continue to be discovered and tackled
+- Day care – a step-down programme from residential rehab, where the triggers for addiction can continue to be identified and tackled

-All these options can include many different specialist therapies to get the results a person is looking for in their journey to beat addiction, giving the tools needed to live a more positive life in future.
-These include talking therapies like cognitive behavioural therapy and dialectical behaviour therapy to psycho-dynamic therapy, we offer a wide range of options in drug addiction help.
-It may be a person has additional mental health requirements, as many as a quarter of Priory patients are also diagnosed with a common mental health condition such as depression.
-Addiction treatment programs can also be tailored to combat any accompanying issues in a holistic approach to recovery.
+All of these options can include many different specialist therapies to get the results that a person is looking for in their journey to beat addiction, and giving them the tools they need to live a more positive life in the future.
+These include talking therapies like cognitive behavioural therapy (CBT) and dialectical behaviour therapy (DBT), amongst others; we offer a wide range of options in drug addiction help.
+It may be a person has additional mental health challenges; as many as a quarter of Priory patients are also diagnosed with a common mental health condition such as depression.
+Addiction treatment programmes can also be tailored to combat any accompanying issues in a holistic approach to recovery.